-Year ended December 31, 2016 compared with year ended December 31, 2015:
+Year ended December 31, 2017 compared with year ended December 31, 2016

-For the year ended December 31, 2016, non-interest income totaled \$10.5 million, an increase of \$663 thousand, or 6.8%, from \$9.8 million for the year ended December 31, 2015.
-The increase was primarily due to increases in service charges and fees, debit card income, and mortgage banking income, partially offset by decreases in net gain on acquisition, recovery of zero-basis purchased loans, and net gains on sales of and settlement of securities.
-Service charges and fees increased \$844 thousand during the twelve months ended December 31, 2016, as compared to the same time period during 2015, mainly due to an increase in non-sufficient fund charges.
-Debit card income was \$2.9 million for the year ended December 31, 2016, an increase of \$737 thousand, or 34.1%, from \$2.2 million for the year ended December 31, 2015.
+For the year ended December 31, 2017, non-interest income totaled \$15.4 million, an increase of \$5.0 million, or 47.5%, from \$10.5 million for the year ended December 31, 2016.
+The increase was primarily due to increases in service charges and fees, debit card income, other, mortgage banking income, increase in value of bank owned life insurance and recovery on zero-basis purchased loans partially offset by decreases in net gains on sales of and settlement of securities and investment referral income.
+Service charges and fees increased \$1.6 million during the twelve months ended December 31, 2017, as compared to the same time period during 2016, mainly due to an increase in non-sufficient fund charges.
+Debit card income was \$4.5 million for the year ended December 31, 2017, an increase of \$1.6 million, or 56.9%, from \$2.9 million for the year ended December 31, 2016.
 Mortgage banking increased largely due to an increase in proceeds received from investors on the sale of mortgage loans.
-The recognized amounts of the identifiable net assets acquired, including deferred tax assets associated with NOL and tax credit carryforwards, exceeded the cash consideration exchanged in the First Independence acquisition resulting in the net gain on acquisition in 2015.
 In connection with acquisitions, we received the rights to certain loans that were previously charged off by the acquired bank.
 At acquisition, there was no expectation of future cash flows from these previously charged-off loans and thus they were assigned a zero basis.
 Subsequent to the acquisitions, we have received cash payments on several of these loans.
 No interest has been accrued as cash flow payments have not been expected prior to receipt.
-Cash receipts on these zero-basis loans totaled \$102 thousand and \$393 thousand for the years ended December 31, 2016 and 2015.
+Cash receipts on these zero-basis loans totaled \$319 thousand and \$102 thousand for the years ended December 31, 2017 and 2016.
+For the year ended December 31, 2017 gains on sales of and settlement of securities amounted to \$271 thousand.
 For the year ended December 31, 2016 gains on sales of and settlement of securities amounted to \$893 thousand.
 During 2016, the Company recorded an other-than-temporary impairment loss in the amount of \$414 thousand, resulting in a net gain on sales of and settlement of securities of \$479 thousand.
 The impairment loss reflected the difference between the amortized cost of the Company's investment in AgriBank's 9.125% subordinated notes, due July 2019 and the fair value attributed to AgriBank's redemption call of those notes.
-For the year ended December 31, 2015 gains on sales of and settlement of securities amounted to \$370 thousand.
-During 2015, the Company received \$386 thousand in connection with the bankruptcy settlement related to a political subdivision security written off in 2011, resulting in a net gain on sales of and settlement of securities of \$756 thousand.

-Year ended December 31, 2015 compared with year ended December 31, 2014:
+Year ended December 31, 2016 compared with year ended December 31, 2015